pcheek13/MorningMirror/modules/MMM-HamburgerMenu/README.md

 - Profile field saves locally and broadcasts `PROFILE_UPDATED` so compliments replace `{name}` placeholders with your saved name.
 - Module toggles for every default module (clock, weather, Wi-Fi, etc.) are saved locally so you can hide or re-enable modules with a tap.
 - Built-in on-screen keyboard keeps every input touch-friendly on kiosk builds, now with scroll padding so the active field stays above the keyboard.
+- Settings cards are collapsed by default so you only open the section you want to edit.
 - The settings button hides itself while sleeping to leave only the half-moon wake control visible.
-- A reboot control lives inside the settings tray and calls the configurable `rebootCommand` (defaults to `sudo /sbin/reboot`).
+- A restart control lives inside the settings tray and calls the configurable `rebootCommand` (defaults to `sudo /sbin/reboot`).
 - `extraButtons` array still lets you add more menu actions without editing the module source.